freakboy3742/djangobook.com/chapter20.rst

 and automatically escapes and inserts parameters from the list passed as the second argument.
 You should *always* construct custom SQL this way.

-Unfortunately, you can't use bind parameters everywhere in SQL; they're not allowed as identifiers (i.e., table or column names).
-Thus, if you need to, say, dynamically construct a list of tables from a ``POST`` variable, you'll need to escape that name in your code.
-Django provides a function, ``django.db.connection.ops.quote_name``, which will escape the identifier according to the current database's quoting scheme.

 Cross-Site Scripting (XSS)
 ==========================